ahmecse/RL-Assignments-2-IITM-CS6700/README.md

 ## ▶️ Usage

-There are two primary ways to run the experiments:
+There are two primary ways to explore this project:

 **Option 1: Jupyter Notebook (Recommended)**